Today is a first for me, in many ways.

 To these mothers, I am not with you this year, but I remember you and all that you have taught me.

-This is about the mothers with a child whose heart beats endlessly in their ears and heart but now falls silent to the rest of us.
-The mothers of children whose future and promise live in memory, where tomorrow is a dream, a dream that is had by her nightly but will never get to be.
+This is about the mothers with a child whose heart beats endlessly in their ears and chest but now falls silent to the rest of us.
+The mothers of children whose future and promise live in memory; where tomorrow is a dream, a dream that is had by her nightly but will never get the chance to be.
 The mothers whose arms know the phantom pains of the place where a child once was, the aching pain of where they were meant to be but never laid.